-This website is dedicated to all who served with the 8th Battalion The Rifle Brigade in WW2 and in its campaign, with the 11th Armoured Division, through France, Belgium, Holland and Germany, from 13 June 1944 to 8 May 1945.
+This website is dedicated to those who served with the 8th Battalion The Rifle Brigade in WW2 and in its campaign, as part of the 11th Armoured Division, through France, Belgium, Holland and Germany, from 13 June 1944 to 8 May 1945.

 On 13 June 1944 – one week after D-Day – the 8th Battalion The Rifle Brigade (from here on ‘8th Rifle Brigade’ or ‘the batallion’) landed on the beaches of Normandy, near Graye-sur-Mer.
-As part of the 11th Armoured Division the battalion’s main role was to provide mobile infantry support and to act as scouts for the three tank battalions of the division.
-After landing the 8th Rifle Brigade saw action in three major operations during the Battle for Normandy (Operations Epsom, Goodwood and Blue Coat), in the subsequent liberation of France, Belgium and Holland and during the final advance through Germany.
-Ultimately, in May 1945, it lead them all the way to Schleswig in the North of Germany.
+As part of the 11th Armoured Division the battalion’s main role was to provide mobile infantry support and to act as scouts, for the three tank battalions of the division.
+After landing, the 8th Rifle Brigade saw action in three major operations during the Battle for Normandy (Operations Epsom, Goodwood and Bluecoat), in the subsequent liberation of France, Belgium and Holland and during the final advance through Germany.
+Ultimately, in May 1945, it led them all the way to Schleswig in the North of Germany.

 The battalion’s 11 months campaign came at a high price.
 In their first serious encounter with the Germans, during Operation Epsom, on and around ‘Hill 112’ in Normandy, in the final days of June, they lost some 20% of their total strength: 36 killed and 123 wounded.
-Eventually, out of a nominal strength of some 856 officers and men, their total losses during the whole campaign amounted to 161 killed and (at least) 489 wounded.
+Eventually, out of a nominal strength of some 854 officers and men, their total losses during the whole campaign amounted to 167 killed and about 514 wounded.

 Purpose of this site

-The motivation for starting this website comes from a 20 year old friendship with an 8th Rifle Brigade veteran, the subsequent editing and publication of his autobiography (see below) and the large amount of information gathered for this.
-Equally important is my appreciation for the tremendous challenges and strains this group of ‘ordinary men’ – mostly conscripts – must have lived through and of course my life long interest in the Second World War in general.
+The motivation for creating this website comes from a 20 year old friendship with an 8th Rifle Brigade veteran, the subsequent editing and publishing of his autobiography (see below) and the large amount of information gathered for all this.
+Equally important, is my appreciation for the tremendous challenges and strains this group of ‘ordinary men’ – mostly conscripts – must have lived through, and of course my life long interest in the Second World War in general.

-It is hoped that for some this site can give some idea of the exploits of the 8th Rifle Brigade.
-In time others may find on here specific and detailed information they are looking for; of what happened to units or specific members – maybe relatives – of the battalion, or of what happened at certain locations where the battalion did its fighting or maybe had its rest periods.
+It is hoped that for some this site can give an idea of the exploits of the 8th Rifle Brigade.
+Others may find on here specific information they are looking for; of what happened to units or to specific members – maybe relatives – of the battalion, or of what happened at certain locations where the battalion did its fighting or maybe had a rest period.

-By clicking the buttons* shown at the top of this page the following content can be found:
+By clicking the buttons* shown at the top of this page the following content – and much more! – can be found: